 Leave a comment at the bottom if you have any questions!

 1. Use online advertising

-Using online advertising isn’t the cheapest way to automate your marketing – but it can, when done well, be very cost-effective in driving traffic to your site while you are busy doing something else.
+Using online advertising isn’t the cheapest way to automate your marketing – but it’s one of the easiest to get going with and can, when done well, be very cost-effective in driving traffic to your site while you are busy doing something else.

-If you have some budget to put into Facebook, Twitter or Google ads, then it’s definitely worth experimenting with these platforms to get more visitors to your site or social media profiles.
+If you have some budget to put into Facebook, Twitter or Google ads, then it’s definitely worth experimenting with them to get more visitors to your site.

 2. Use autoresponders